wmeints/azuremeetup-machinelearning/challenge-2/README.md

 price prediction model.
 Let's move on to exploratory data analysis.

-Exploratory data analysis is the process of using statistics, plots and other techniques to get a sense of the data.
+Exploratory data analysis is the process of using statistics, plots and other techniques to check a few things in the data and discover the story behind the data.

 Although exploratory data analysis doesn't give you the whole story, it is a necessary step towards building any type of model based on data.
 Luckely,